Usman-NisarUETTaxila/Medical-Health-Record-Summarizer/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Node js and npm Version 20 or higher
+- Node js Version 22 or higher and npm Version 10 or higher
 - Tesseract for OCR
 - pip package manager
 - Virtual environment (recommended)